John G. Smith (coach)

 John G. Smith (November 24, 1924 – June 10, 1998) was an American college baseball coach, the head coach at the University of Idaho for fourteen seasons.
 He also coached football and basketball.

 Early years

 Born in Tipton, Oklahoma, to Will and Margie Smith, he attended its public schools.
 Smith enlisted in the U.S. Navy during World War II as a teenager and served on PT boats in the Pacific.
 He returned to Oklahoma to attend college at Central State University in Edmond and lettered in four sports.

 Coaching

-Smith was a coach at Capital Hill High School in Oklahoma City and then returned to his alma mater in Edmond in 1958 as head coach in basketball and baseball at the NAIA level, and an assistant in football.
+Smith was a coach at Capitol Hill High School in Oklahoma City and then returned to his alma mater in Edmond in 1958 as head coach in basketball and baseball at the NAIA level, and an assistant in football.